 Alan and Margaret Morgan own Sheoaks on Freycinet Bed and Breakfast, so they’re well-placed to advise about things to do in Coles Bay.
 Think Tasmania has an east coast visit planned for later this month, so we can share detailed first-hand information with our readers, and professional tourism photos from the lens of Dan Fellow.
 So far, we have requests to cover the aforementioned accommodation as well as Wineglass Bay Cruises and The Ugly Duck Out in Swansea.

 But school holidays are upon us right now, so we’re sharing Margaret’s ideas straight away.
 Items from this list of things to do in Coles Bay will also feature via all our social media channels.
 The article itself will remain online indefinitely, and we’ll refer back to the content intermittently.
 We’re sure many readers will find it helpful today, and long into the future.

-words by Margaret Morgan and photos by Dan Fellow
+by Margaret Morgan

 Coles Bay has lots to offer for kids and families.
 Here are a few suggestions.